vvenla/trumponator/files/Report.md

 ### Suvi

-Suvi has Bachelor in Statistics and some Data Science studies
+Suvi has Bachelor in Statistics and some introductory Data Science Master studies completed.

 ### Venla